 Before we get into reporting earned media value, let's first define what earned media is.
 Earned media is any publicity or placement you didn't have to pay for.
 It can come in social media mentions, news articles, organic traction on blog posts, referral traffic from other sites, or even word-of-mouth buzz.
 Earned media is any time a brand gets mentioned in a positive light, or a visitor comes to a website without having to spend money to drive the click.

 This is different from traditional media spend because it's not something that you can directly control.
 With earned media, you're relying on other people–or algorithms–to reflect your client's brand in a positive way.
 This can be tricky, but it also makes earned media valuable.
 When done right, earned media can help build trust and credibility for your client’s brand.
 It can also reach a broad audience quickly and at a fraction of the cost of paid media.

 Why Is Earned Media Important?

 As we touched on briefly above, earned media is important because it helps build trust and credibility for your client’s brand.
+(It's also a part of the PESO Model™, a guiding framework for marketing agencies).
 Customers who see that a brand is getting positive press coverage or social mentions are more likely to trust that brand and feel good about doing business with it.
 The same applies to organic search.
 Ranking well on Google, being featured in snippets or a knowledge panel, and having positive reviews shown on Google can help build brand trust.
 And when customers trust the brand, the chances of them spending money with them increase.